iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 </details>

-## Example: Using import
+## Example: Imports

-`dvc import` can download a <abbr>data artifact</abbr> from any <abbr>DVC project</abbr> or Git repository.
+`dvc import` can download a <abbr>data artifact</abbr> from any <abbr>DVC project</abbr>, or any file from a Git repository.
 It also creates an external dependency in its import `.dvc` file.

 ```dvc
 $ dvc import git@github.com:iterative/example-get-started model.pkl